midhunkalarikkal/FullDomain/Notes/js.md

 8. `Shift`
 ============
-that removes the first element from an array and returns that element.
+That removes the first element from an array and returns that element.
 It also shifts all remaining elements to a lower index, effectively reducing the length of the array by 1.
 If the array is empty, shift() returns undefined.
 The shift() method modifies the original array.

 var shiftedElement = array.shift();